tim-kuteev/ngx-toast-notifications/README.md

     ...
     CustomToastComponent,
   ],
-   // for the Angular befiore version 9 the following declaration is also required for imperative loading /* entryComponents: [
+   // for the Angular before version 9 the following declaration is also required for imperative loading /* entryComponents: [
     CustomToastComponent,
   ], */